 - Pitcher filters, which make use of cartridges filled with loose carbon gravel.
 These are great for filtering larger particles but don’t really do much for lead.

 - Faucet-mounted carbon filters: These can be fitted DIY and simply attach to the faucet that delivers your drinking water.
-They contain a small quantity of carbon so aren’t all that effective.
+They contain a small quantity of carbon so they aren’t all that effective.

 - In-line filtration systems, which use carbon filters installed in the cold water supply line.
 They are usually located beneath the kitchen sink and require professional installation by plumbing services.
 They treat the cold water only, so warm or hot water will still deliver untreated water.
 You can add a line bypass filter to the cold water supply line and install a separate faucet for the treated water, while the regular tap delivers untreated water for washing.
 This helps the carbon filter to last longer.